10yx/10yx.github.io/src/countd/privacy.md

 ## Network Access: None

-Counterr operates entirely offline and makes **no network requests** whatsoever.
+countd operates entirely offline and makes **no network requests** whatsoever.
 The app:
 - Does not connect to the internet
 - Does not communicate with external servers
 - Does not share data with other apps or services

 ## Third-Party Services: None

-Counterr does not integrate with any third-party services:
+countd does not integrate with any third-party services:
 - No analytics platforms
 - No crash reporting services
 - No advertising networks